 Geek Herring reviews Evidence of Uncertain Origin by Nikki Everts, a historical mystery set in 1960’s Montreal featuring murder and the FLQ.

 A critical geek culture podcast for geeks everywhere focussed on female representation throughout geekdom.
-What fuels their passions, the experiences and challenges female geeks face, more Harry Potter talk than you can shake a chocolate frog at, and way more awesome stuff!
+What fuels their passions, the experiences and challenges female geeks face, and way more awesome stuff!
 Join us to get critical about pop culture, learn from interviews with extraordinary geek girls, and celebrate (or boo!) geek girls in the news.

 Geek Herring is for all the girls who grew up without strong geek role models to help them discover their geek dreams.